wangchenxi7/Semeru-dev/README.md

   # in Semeru/ShellScript/install_semeru_module.sh :
   # SWAP_PARTITION_SIZE="32G"
   # We don't recommend to change the Java heap size right now.
-  # Please refer the Known Issues chapter for more details.
+  # Please refer to the Known Issues chapter for more details.
   cd Semeru/ShellScript/
   install_semeru_module.sh semeru
   # To close the swap partition, do the following: